hardeights/WVD-Docs/README.md

 The ADFS document walks through the steps of configuring SSO for WVD with ADFS

 The PDF File for my workshops is a good summary of WVD

+SysPrepScript is what I use when creating WVD Win10 images

+The monitoring document goes over how to enable and configure monitoring for WVD